direpromise/CookiesSounds/README.md

 # 🍪 [WORKS WITH v47 & v49] Cookies Sounds - Client-Side Friendly, Vanilla Friendly 🍪

-This mod serves as a complementary audio expansion for the **Cookies Client Modpack** however feel free to use it independently! you may have to change config files in order to make it work in Vanilla servers.
+This mod serves as a complementary audio expansion for the **Cookies Client Modpack** however feel free to use it independently!

 I plan to add more music/SFX into this mod from all sorts of games & movies, if you have a suggestion, please feel free to suggest it in our discord server!